ianhyzy/blog.ian.gay/_drafts/big-gmail-post.md

 ### 🤖 A robust yet simple API
 Gmail comes with a full-featured API that's easy to use.
 Look at the Microsoft docs for API access to Exchange (Are you on-prem?
 Hybrid?
 O365?
 Do you want to use the old API, the new API, or the Graph API?
 Are you in China?) and then get back to me after you're done crying and polishing off a handle of whisky.

 Gmail's simplicity more than makes up for the few small quirks it has.
-It gets even easier if you use App Script - send an email with `MailApp.sendMail("subjct","Your body content")`.
+It gets even easier if you use App Script - send an email with `MailApp.sendMail("subject","Your body content")`.

 ## 🤮 What sucks about Gmail